-- 7. The countries of the hemisphere agree that the application and compatibility of the relevant national laws, the signing of and adherence to conventions and other international instruments, and the conclusion of bilateral agreements on the subject are irrefutable signs of their resolve to join forces to overcome this problem.
-They also agree on the importance of implementing the international cooperation mechanisms provided for in the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988 Vienna Convention). - 8.
+- 7. The countries of the hemisphere agree that the application and compatibility of the relevant national laws, the signing of and adherence to conventions and other international instruments, and the conclusion of bilateral and subregional agreements on the subject are irrefutable signs of their resolve to join forces to overcome this problem.
+They also agree on the importance of implementing the international cooperation mechanisms provided for in the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988 Vienna Convention) and on promoting effective cooperation mechanisms at the subregional and the regional levels. - 8.
 In the development of this hemispheric Anti-drug Strategy, the countries reaffirm the important role that corresponds to the Inter-American Drug Abuse Control Commission (CICAD) as the competent regional forum.
-They also recognize the need to implement this Strategy in harmony with the plans and programs of other concerned multilateral institutions. - 9.
-The Strategy constitutes a hemispheric effort to frame guidelines, of a recommendatory nature, for cooperation that will enable our countries to adopt a set of measures and actions whose implementation will strengthen the national efforts. - 10.
-In the implementation of this Strategy, the states reaffirm their commitment to respect the principles of international law, in particular those of national sovereignty, territorial integrity and nonintervention in the internal affairs of countries.
+They also recognize the need to implement this Strategy in harmony with the plans and programs of other concerned multilateral institutions.